yunwon/gatsby-starter-netlify-cms-test/src/pages/healthyhomes/index.md

     image: /img/moisture.png
   - title: Draught stopping
     image: /img/draught.png
-keyDates:
-  title: Key dates for landlords
+keyDatesTitle: Key dates for landlords
 keyDatesList:
   - description:
       Landlords must include a signed statement with any new, varied or